Cinnamon Roll Apple Pie is the shortcut dessert of your dreams—store-bought crust loaded with apple pie filling and topped with a buttery crumble.

 Instructions

-• Pour 2 cans of Lucky Leaf Premium Apple Fruit Filling on top of the crust.
+• Pour 2 cans of apple pie filling on top of the crust.
 Place pie on a sheet pan and cover top loosely with foil.
 Bake for 25 minutes.
-Meanwhile, combine butter, flour and brown sugar in a large bowl and form into crumbles using a pastry blender.
+Meanwhile, combine butter, flour and brown sugar in a large bowl and form into crumbles using a pastry cutter.
 Sprinkle crumbles over apple filling.

 • Bake until top and crust are golden brown and filling is bubbling, an additional 25–35 minutes (cover top/crust with foil if necessary near the end).
 Remove from oven and cool.